top of page

 Chapter 1

 Kyle gazed up at the distant cliffs and then readied himself for his loaded chilidog.
 He’d set beside it a letter to him from Cora delivered that very day from her big city on the other side of the country.
-She had always been better at managing her affairs than he was—keeping track of her expenses, paying bills, and getting from one place to another on time.
-Her letter described the busy college life that never let her get enough sleep.
-Even the names of some of her courses puzzled him: secured transactions, tort reform, and nolo contendere.
+She had always been better at managing her affairs than he was—keeping track of her expenses, paying bills, and getting from one place to another on time, while her hectic busy college life never let her get enough sleep.
+Even the names of some of her courses puzzled him: tort reform, nolo contendere, and animus contrahendi.

 If she was burdened by her new life, then what chance did he have?